 Psalm 103:2 says, “Bless the Lord, O my soul, and forget not all His benefits…” and from there?
 It’s a huge list of things God has done!
 Here are just a few from Psalm 103:

 What a fantastic list of wonders!
+But it’s more than wonders – it’s promises!
+These are words you can stand on in faith, lean on, hide under.
+Another benefit of God is that He watches over His Word to see it come to pass.
+(Jer.
+1:12) He is faithful!
 But you know what happens?
 Life happens.
 And if you don’t make a point to remember, you’ll forget.
 And when you need a point of origin for worship, to really enter into His presence and minister to Him, you’ll draw a blank.
 Satan will convince you that you don’t have anything to give thanks for.
 “Forget not all His benefits” – you must command your soul to remember, as the Psalmist did.
 You must command your soul to bless the Lord.
 Battle for it.
 Breakthrough.
 Beat a path to the holy God with your grateful remembrance of what He has done and bless His holy name!

-“Commune with your heart on your bed”; meditate, search, be still, David wrote in Psalm 4:4.
+David wrote these words in Psalm 4:4 – “Commune with your heart on your bed”, which means to meditate, search and be still.
 The philosopher Socrates said, “Know thyself”.
 In Hamlet, Shakespeare wrote, “This above all: to thine own self be true and it must follow, as the night the day, thou canst not then be false to any man.”
 It is important that you take time to not only commune with the Lord, but also with yourself.
-Understand your own soul, the human part of you that once was apart from God, but is now sanctified through your acceptance of God’s Son, Jesus Christ as Lord.
-Then, bring your soul into the subjection of the Lordship of Christ, – daily – and don’t allow yourself to forget what God has done for you.
+Get quiet, stop and think about what you’re walking through, where you’ve been and where you want to go.
+Your soul will try to override your spirit, but you are in command of both!
+It is important to understand your own soul, the human part of you that once was apart from God, but is now sanctified through your acceptance of God’s Son, Jesus Christ as Lord.
+Then, bring your soul into the subjection of the Lordship of Christ, remembering the benefits of God daily – and don’t allow yourself to forget what God has done for you.
 Bless His holy name!